-As she strolled through the centuries-old streets of Florence, Italy, taking in the sights this past summer, the other tourists couldn't have known that for 12-year-old, Sophia Slinkard, each step along the cobblestones was a success story and the culmination of a journey that began many years prior.
+As she strolled through the centuries-old streets of Florence, Italy, taking in the sights several summers ago, the other tourists couldn't have known that for the now 14-year-old, Sophia Slinkard, each step along the cobblestones was a success story and the culmination of a journey that began many years prior.

 "Sophia was diagnosed with cerebral palsy (CP) several months after her first birthday," her mother, Susan recounts.
 "At first we were told that she may have some kind of developmental delay, but when she wasn't crawling at 14 months, we knew it was something more serious.
 Receiving the diagnosis was painful, but it did provide us with some closure.
 It gave us answers and next steps.
 We could finally put a plan together to get her the care she needed."